Bira/octopus-carnival/_drafts/wir-mm-4e-hydra.md

 Hydras fulfill some of the same dramatic roles as dragons, since they're giant monsters meant to provide a memorable fight all by themselves.
-They're a bit simpler to run; arguably too simple in the case of the MM hydras.
+They're a bit simpler to run.
 They're also nonsapient, which is a good thing because it makes their explaining their presence in a location fairly uncomplicated.
 Dragons are sapient and have agendas; hydras are just hungry.

 I love the hydra head management mechanics they came up with for the MV, since they're a nice callback to the mythological Hydra and what Hercules had to do to